 Faulty earbuds, hearing impairment, or one ear that appreciates Psy’s Gangnam Style slightly more than the other, here is how to modulate the stereo balance of your favorite headphones on both iOS and watchOS.

-How to adjust the audio balance on iOS
+How to adjust the audio balance on iPhone

 1) Open the Settings app on your iPhone.

-4) Towards the end of the page, find the Left – Right scale representing the current audio balance setup.
-The adjustable pin will sit comfortably in the center by default.
+4) Under Balance, the adjustable pin will sit comfortably in the center by default.

 5) Scrub left or right on the scale to adjust the audio mix between the left and right channels.

-How to adjust the audio balance on watchOS
+How to adjust the audio balance on Apple Watch

 Tampering with the stereo balance on your watch is not too dissimilar from doing it on iPhone, albeit there is one hitch to observe: the setting cannot be found on watchOS itself.
 Accordingly, in order to listen to media on your Apple Watch at a customized audio balance, you are going to have to revert back to your iPhone at least one more time.